No evidence to confirm if 9-year-old girl raped before being killed: police tells court | Law-Order

 Disclosure statements of the accused persons before police, unless supported by other evidence, is not admissible under law.

-Special Judge Ashutosh Kumar, meanwhile, awarded Rs 25 lakh as "interim relief" to the mother of the child for the loss of her daughter's life.
+Special Judge Ashutosh Kumar, meanwhile, awarded Rs 2.5 (rpt) 2.5 lakh as “interim relief” to the mother of the child for the loss of her daughter's life.

 The court, however, did not grant further interim relief on the additional ground of the alleged rape of the victim, in view of the submissions of the IO and “in view of the fact that the investigating agency itself is not sure as to whether the victim was raped or not, the interim compensation qua the same is not allowed at this stage.”
 The judge granted the liberty to the parties concerned to move a fresh application regarding compensation for rape, in case the investigating agency collects further material or comes to the conclusion that the victim child was raped.